andreww/fox/DoX/FoX_wxml.md

 * `xml_AddXMLDeclaration`
+(**version**) *string*: XML version to be used.
+ *default: 1.0*
 (**encoding**) *string*: character encoding of the document *default: absent*
 (**standalone**) *logical*: is this document standalone [REF]?
   *default: absent*

 Add XML declaration to the first line of output.
 If used, then the file must have been opened with `addDecl = .false.`, and this must be the first wxml call to the document.o

+NB The only XML versions available are 1.0 and 1.1.
+Attempting to specify anything else will result in an error.

 NB Note that if the encoding is specified, and is specified to not be UTF-8, then if the specified encoding does not match that supported by the Fortran processor, you may end up with output you do not expect.